anthemion-org/ogle-web/README.md

   ...
 ```

 Other times, functions are named only with nouns.
 When this is done, the noun is what the function _returns_.

-Class factory methods often have roots that begin with `From`; the noun is implicit, since these static functions can be invoked only after specifying the class:
+Factory functions often have roots that begin with `From`; the noun is implicit, since these static functions can be invoked only after specifying the class:

 ```
-const oBoard = tBoard.suFromPlain(oPlainBoard);
+const oBoard = Board.uFromParse(oParseBoard);
 ```

 Longer words are abbreviated within identifiers, file and folder names, _et cetera_.
 A word that is abbreviated once is abbreviated the _same way_ throughout the project.